This page is from APP, the official source of professional practice for policing.

 Active risk management system (ARMS)

-Operational opinion suggests that the value of Risk Matrix 2000 as a statistical prediction model for the evaluation of the long-term risk associated with sexual offenders has long been recognised.
+Operational opinion suggests that the value of the OSP as a statistical prediction model for the evaluation of the long-term risk associated with sexual offenders has long been recognised.
 Such a singular approach to risk assessment, however, takes no account of the so-called acute risk factors that (as evidenced through completed investigations) have been found to have a relationship to imminent offending.

 Dynamic factors are known to be changeable and potentially responsive to engagement by professionals and are, therefore, considered to be key to the success of the risk management plan.
 ARMS intends to support and standardise professional judgement in measuring these dynamic factors.
 By taking account of both risk and protective factors, it is believed that a more balanced assessment of risk will be arrived at.
 ARMS includes opportunities for the assessor to draw together their findings into a narrative of what needs to be done to address risk or to increase strengths in the situation and is intended to lay the groundwork for arriving at an effective risk management plan.